fzaamir/aztec-sequencer-node-auto-setup/README.md

 ---

-## 🧠 During Setup, You'll Provide:
+## 🧠 What You'll Provide During Setup

-* Ethereum private key (without `0x`)
+* Ethereum private key (no `0x` prefix)
-* Ethereum public address (starts with `0x`)
+* Sepolia RPC endpoint URL
-* Sepolia RPC & Beacon endpoints
+* Sepolia Beacon (Consensus) API URL
-* Custom ports (optional)
+* Confirmation or override of detected server IP

 ---

-## 🔍 Post-Installation
+## 🔍 After Installation

-After setup, your node will:
+Your node will:

-* Run in the background via Docker Compose
+* Run in the background using Docker Compose
+* Auto-restart on crash
-* Monitor logs and recover from sync issues automatically
+* Recover automatically from sync errors

-Use the menu to:

-* View logs
+* Monitor logs continuously for critical issues
-* Check sync status
-* Reinstall or update

 ---